ErHaWeb/klaro_consent_manager/Documentation/Installation/Classic/Index.rst

 There are two different ways to install extensions via the Extension Manager in the TYPO3 backend.

--   Either the extension is found via the search function in the backend and installed directly
+-   Either the extension is found via the :ref:`search function in the backend <#searchandinstall>` and installed directly

-    -   → **Search and install**

--   or it is downloaded from the TYPO3 Extension Repository (TER) as a zip file and uploaded in the backend.
+-   or it is downloaded from the TYPO3 Extension Repository (TER) as a zip file and :ref:`uploaded in the backend <#uploadfromter>`.

-    -   → **Upload Extension from TER**

 Both ways are described here.